StackStorm/orquesta/docs/source/languages/orchestra.rst

 Each task defines what **StackStorm** action to execute, the policies on action execution, and what happens after the task completes.
-All of the variables defined and published up to this point (aka context) is accessible to the task.
-At its simplest, the task executes the action and pass any required input from the context to the action execution.
+All of the variables defined and published up to this point (aka context) are accessible to the task.
+At its simplest, the task executes the action and passes any required input from the context to the action execution.
 On successful completion of the action execution, the task is evaluated for completion.
 If criteria for transition is met, then the next set of tasks is invoked, sequentially in the order of the transitions and tasks that are listed.